cbjugstad/tech-interview-github-dasbhoard/README.md

 });
 ```

+The git-selection element has links to send you to one of the events, issues or search pages, and the sections for those are located in the same area as the git-selection element on the git-view page.
+Right now, there are a number of similarities in the code between the structure of the events and issues elements so my hope is to eventually wrap those up into a single element to reduce the duplication.
+I'm creating issues in my repo to track enhancements like this.

 #####Testing Components
 The web-component-tester utility is really useful for writing unit tests against the custom elements that are created.
 To set it up, run the following command: